Everest Panorama Trekking

 What kind of trekking gears do we need for Everest panorama trekking?
-Everest panorama trekking is one of the easiest trekking even short days trekking not too many cloths recommend but in main winter must prepare warm enough clothes as down jackets, good sleeping bag, trekking boot, but other time normal sport shoes, some pair of clothes & not too heavy jackets as fleece etc then comfort day pack and 2 letter water bottle, sun cream, sun hat etc.
+Everest panorama trekking is one of the easiest trekking even short days trekking not too many clothes recommend but in main winter must prepare warm enough clothes as down jackets, good sleeping bag, trekking boot, but other time normal sport shoes, some pair of clothes & not too heavy jackets as fleece, etc then comfort day pack and 2 letter water bottle, sun cream, sun hat, etc.

 Trek: Everest Panorama

 Trek duration: 5 days walking

 Grade: Easy & beautiful

 Trek ends: Lukla

 Day To Days Perfect Itinerary Of Everest Panorama Trek:

 Day 01: Arrival at Tribhuvan International Airport in Kathmandu and a representative of Unique Nepal Adventure Trek will welcome and transfer you to your selected hotel by private vehicle.

 Day 02: An early morning flight to Lukla (35 mins) and trek to Phakding (2610m) and walking (4-5 hrs).
 Stay overnight at guest house.

 Day 03: Trek to Namche Bazaar (3440m) walking (6-7 hrs).
 Stay overnight at guest house.